Jackson Park (Chicago): Wildlife

 Over 300 species of birds have been observed in Jackson Park.
 This includes a well-studied population of feral monk parakeets, descendants of pet birds that escaped in the 1960s.
 They are a bird population in much of the south and southwest sides of Chicago, including the University of Chicago campus west of Jackson Park.
 Over 800 species of animals, plants, and fungi have been observed in Jackson Park.
 Regular bird walks have been led in the park since the 1970s.

 Connections to other parks

 Jackson Park is connected by the Midway Plaisance to Washington Park (see Encyclopedia of Chicago Map).
 In accordance with a canal that Olmsted wanted built between the two parks, a long excavation was made on the Midway, but water has never been allowed in.
 It is connected to Grant Park by Burnham Park.

 The Chicago Lakefront Trail (abbreviated as LFT) is an 18-mile multi-use path in Chicago, Illinois along the shore of Lake Michigan.
 It is popular with cyclists and joggers.
 From north to south, it runs through Lincoln Park, Grant Park, Burnham Park and Jackson Park.

+Jackson Park also has a dog park called Jackson Bark.